pooja614/ML_DL_projects/README.md

    -Fit the model to RandomForestClassifier and Logistic Regression.
    -Visualize and analyse the results.
   </pre>
-Machine Learning Project with GUI
+## Machine Learning Project with GUI

+### A Novel Machine learning based Hybrid Model for Webshell Detection
 <pre>
 This project is based on NSL-KDD dataset, we applied different algorithms to NSL-KDD data set to classify normal and anomaly connections.
 Proposed method is validated by 10 fold cross validation for the